SegersIan/architecture-handbook/README.md

 Before we dive into Software Architecture, we must talk about Systems.

-For a System we can find definitions like:
+For a System we can find a definition like:

 > a set of things working together as parts of a mechanism or an interconnecting network; a complex whole.